lone4alker/AarohanCredit/agents_platform/ARCHITECTURE.md

 **Fallback**:
 - If explainability fails: Continue with basic explanations
 - If policy matching fails: Continue with empty recommendations
+- If health analysis fails: Continue with `None` health analysis
+- If recommendation fails: Continue with deterministic recommendations or `None`
 - If financial health fails: Pipeline stops (critical)

 ---